demisto/content-docs/docs/integrations/fetching-incidents.md

 demisto.incidents([])
 ```

-# Advanced

-## Generic Fetch with Lookback
+# Fetch Missing Incidents with Generic Lookback Methods
-Use the generic lookback methods for fetching missing incidents.
+This advanced feature uses generic lookback methods for fetching missing incidents.

-### Use case
+## Use case
 During a ***fetch-incidents*** run, some edge-case scenarios may cause missing incidents from the 3rd-party product.
 The most common scenarios are:
 * Indexing issues in the product: For example, if incident A was created before incident B and only B was indexed, ***fetch-incidents*** will fetch only B and not A. If A was indexed after the fetch was called, the next fetch will fetch only from the created time of B.
 * An update in the incident information: Some implementations of ***fetch-incidents*** use a query filter to fetch only specific incidents.
-If initially an incident did not match the query (meaning, it was not fetched) but at some point was updated so that it now matches the query, ***fetch-incidents*** that queries incidents from the product using a **time** field will not find it.
+If initially an incident did not match the query (meaning, it was not fetched) but at some point was updated so that it now matches the query, ***fetch-incidents*** will not pull the updated incident because the time to fetch it already passed.

-#### Solution
+### Solution
 The *look_back* parameter enables configuring how far back in time (in minutes) ***fetch-incidents*** will look to get the incidents that were created a while ago but indexed a few minutes ago.
-In addition, the  *demisto.getLastRun()* function stores the following fields to be used by the lookback methods:
+In addition, the **LastRun** object stores the following fields to be used by the lookback methods:
-- **time** - The time to fetch in the next fetch call (as in a regular fetch).
+- **time** - The time to fetch the next fetch call (as in a regular fetch).
-- **limit** - The number of incidents to fetch.
-Increase this value if you need to do the next fetch for the same time as the current fetch.
-This enables getting more incident results, and you can then filter out the duplicates from the current fetch.
+- **limit** - The number of incidents retrieved in the next fetch.
+If the current fetch run has the same start_time as the last fetch (determined in **get_fetch_run_time_range()**), the limit will be increased by the limit parameter value, and then incidents retrieved in the last fetch will be filtered out.
 - **found_incident_ids** - The IDs of incidents fetched in previous runs.
 Used for filtering duplicates in the next runs.

-##### Lookback Methods
+#### Lookback Methods
-Lookback is implemented using the following methods.
-For the generic methods for lookback, see [CommonServerPython](https://xsoar.pan.dev/docs/reference/api/common-server-python).
+Lookback is implemented using the following generic methods.
+For more information about lookback generic methods, see [CommonServerPython](https://xsoar.pan.dev/docs/reference/api/common-server-python).

 - **get_fetch_run_time_range()** - Using the last run object and other parameters, this method calculates and retrieves the time range in which to fetch.
    If the *look_back* parameter is defined, then the start time will always be greater than or equal to `now - look_back`.